nixos-asia/website/en/tutorial/nixos-config.md

 ## Your first `configuration.nix` change

 Your systems configuration includes everything from partition layout to kernel version to packages to services.
 It is defined in `/etc/nixos/configuration.nix`.

+>[!info] What is `hardware-configuration.nix`?
+> Hardware specific configuration (eg: disk partitions to mount) are defined in `/etc/nixos/hardware-configuration.nix` which is `import`ed, as a [[modules|module]], by `configuration.nix`.

-In order to add or remove a package, for instance, we should edit this file.
-Let's do this now to install [neovim](https://neovim.io/):
+All system changes require a change to this `configuration.nix`.
+In order to "install" or "uninstall" a package, for instance, we would edit this `configuration.nix`.
+Let's do this now to install the [neovim](https://neovim.io/) text editor:

 ```sh
 sudo nano /etc/nixos/configuration.nix
 ```

+>[!tip] Nix language
+> These `*.nix` files are written in the [[nix]] language.

 - Add `neovim` under `environment.systemPackages`
 - Bonus: uncomment `services.openssh.enable = true;` (this will enable the SSH server)